-The Assessment Division's Real Property Section determines values for Denver's residential and commercial real estate.
-Under the direct supervision of the Deputy Assessor/Chief Appraiser, the Section is organized into five teams:
+The Assessment Division's Real Property Section determines values for Denver's residential and commercial real estate and is organized into five teams:

 - Attached Housing values Condominiums, Townhouses and Row Houses

 - Commercial & Industrial values all Non-residential Properties except land

 - High Density values Land, Multifamily Dwellings and Apartments